 - the Dorset Foundation for its continued support of the Dorset Fellow;

 - Temple Garden Chambers for its sponsorship of the International Adjudication seminar series; and

-- Volterra Fietta for its sponsorship of the Arthur Watts seminar series and the BIICL-Volterra Fietta public international law internship programme.
+- Volterra Fietta for its sponsorship of the Arthur Watts seminar series.

 The Public International Law programme often seeks sponsorship for research projects and events.
 If you are interested in sponsorship opportunities, please contact Kristin Hausler.